Cognitive Analytic Therapy

 Reem now specialises in youth mental health, having over 15 years’ experience of working with young people.
 She has worked as a senior clinician in the HYPE program, which provides early intervention to young people with personality disorder, and she established the specialist eating disorder stream at Orygen.

 Reem has been working in the HYPE service development program for several years.
 She coordinates the two-year CAT practitioner training program and provides training and consultation on relational approaches to youth mental health to mental health clinicians and teams working with young people with complex needs.
-She is also a member of the ANZACAT clinical standards and training committee.
+Reem has also served on the ANZACAT clinical standards and training and executive committees.